Recently, I’ve been studying the Book of Enoch and discovered something quite fascinating (at least to me) – the depiction of Evergreen trees.

 13 Podocarpaceae Family

-Mostly found in the Southern Hemisphere, the Podocarpaceae family are conifers mostly found in the Southern Hemisphere.
+Mostly found in the Southern Hemisphere, the Podocarpaceae family are conifers concentrated in New Zealand, Australia, South America, and Southeast Asia.
 These trees and shrubs are known for their diversity in form and size, from towering trees to low shrubs, and are important both ecologically and culturally in their native regions.

 14 Taxaceae Family